 |Based on prescription charges as of 1 April 2014|

 Certificates usually start on the day applications are received.
 However, you can request it's backdated up to one month earlier, a decent saving if you've just shelled out for a bulk of prescriptions.

-If you’re prescribed common medication like painkillers or dermatology creams that are also available over the counter, often it's cheaper to buy them rather than spend £8.05 from 1 April on a prescription.
+If you're prescribed common medication such as painkillers or dermatology creams that are also available over the counter, often it's cheaper to buy them that way rather than spend £8.05 on a prescription.

-There's no hard ‘n’ fast rule though.
-If you use a lot of medication such as three months of anti-histamine for summer hayfever, getting a doctor to do a bulk prescription is often cheaper.
+There's no hard ‘n’ fast rule, though.
+On the flip side, if you use a lot of medication such as three months of anti-histamine for summer hayfever, getting a doctor to do a bulk prescription is often cheaper.
 Plus if you've already bought a prepayment certificate, you'll pay nothing extra.

 While NHS prescription prices are fixed, pharmacies can set their own for private prescriptions.
 These are given when you want a drug not covered by the NHS in your region, such as Malarone to prevent malaria if you’re travelling and some cancer drugs.

 It could be a drug for a lifestyle-enhancing purpose, such as sexual aid Viagra (although this can be on the NHS if you've had a kidney transplant) or anti-baldness drug Propecia.